Kyoto Hidden Gems You Won't Want to Miss | The Invisible Tourist

 Not too far from Daigo-ji and surrounded by lovely green hills, you’ll find the unique Nanzen-ji 南禅寺 Gardens in Northern Higashiyama.
 Nanzen-ji temple dates back to the 13th century and is regarded as one of the most important Zen temples in Japan.

-Also on the grounds is a massive working aqueduct that was constructed during the Meiji period in the 19th century.
+Also on the grounds is a massive working aqueduct that was constructed during the Meiji Period in the 19th century.
 This aqueduct was built as part of a system that carried goods and water to neighbouring Lake Biwa.
 It reminded me of aqueducts that can be found over Europe.

 You can access the top of the aqueduct and walk beside the running water for quite some time.
 On occasion the surrounding trees create a clearing with views across the city, which was great to see!